Skip to main content

 • Organic chemistry.
 Nucleophiles and electrophiles.
 Organic synthesis, mechanism, reactivity and stereochemistry.
 Descriptive chemistry of selected organic functional groups.

-• Thermodynamics of ideal chemical systems: first and second laws of thermodynamics, U, H, S, and G, equilibrium constants.
+• Thermodynamics of ideal chemical systems: first and second laws of thermodynamics, U (Internal integral energy), H (Enthalpy), S (Entropy), and G (Gibbs free energy), equilibrium constants.
+Introduction to phase diagrams and phase rules.

 • Spectroscopy and proof of structure: molecular structure analysis by NMR and IR spectroscopies and mass spectrometry.